groovy-tutorial/groovy-tutorial/book/parts/06_Methods/30_VarArgs.md

 }
 ```

 Putting a parameter after the variable arguments parameter doesn't make a great deal of sense as it'd be tricky to work out where `items` finished.
 So, even if `def buyGroceries(store, ...items, travelTime)` was legitimate (and it isn't) I'd suggest that readability is lost and `travelTime` should appear before `items`.
-Alternatively, using an array for `items` would solve the problem.
+Alternatively, going back to using an array for `items` would solve the problem.